-As mentioned in 21.10(i-ii) above, the administrative tasks of the International Searching and Examining Authority include processing all International Applications for which the ILPO serves as the ISA, processing Demands for International Preliminary Examination, mailing of notices and reports, monitoring timeliness and pendency of PCT search and examination reports by maintaining systems for tracking application status and workflow, as well as other administrative duties.
-These duties are performed by the staff of the PCT Division who have a wealth of previous experience in a wide variety of PCT-related matters.
+As mentioned under paragraph 21.10(i-ii) above, the administrative tasks of the International Searching and Examining Authority include processing all International Applications for which the ILPO serves as the ISA, processing Demands for International Preliminary Examination in its capacity as an IPEA, mailing of notices and reports, monitoring timeliness and pendency of PCT search and examination reports by maintaining systems for tracking application status and workflow, as well as other administrative duties.
+These duties are performed by the staff of the PCT Department who have a wealth of previous experience in a wide variety of PCT-related matters.